Scarabol/rock-raiders-web/README.md

 - Add debugging layer with basic performance info and log messages (for mobile)
 - Add option to read savegames from URL
 - Start random level picks only unlocked and prefers unranked levels, never picks tuts
-- Replace all right click features with tap or left click like in original

 ### v0.8.0 - Late game features